VENISON BURGER: A FOODIE FANTASY

 1/4 teaspoon white pepper

-2 cups organic canola oil
+2 cups organic olive oil

 In a food processor add all the ingredients except the olive oil.
 Start food processor and run continuously while adding drops of oil to the ingredients.
 Continue adding drops of oil waiting in-between drops 10 seconds.
 Once it begins to thicken, add the rest of the oil in a very slow stream.